gsinghx/AlgoMap/content/blog/best-time-to-buy-and-sell-stock.md

 ---
-title: 2 Sum
+title: Best Time to Buy and Sell Stock
 date: "2020-06-16T22:12:03.284Z"
-tags: []
+tags: ["Array", "Dynamic Programming"]
 description: 2 Sum

-status: todo
+status: doing
 ---

-Best Time to Buy and Sell Stock
 You are given an array prices where prices[i] is the price of a given stock on the ith day.

 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.